StanOkl/StanOkl.github.io/_publications/folk_econ.md

 ---
 title: "The Folk Economics of Housing."
 collection: publications
-permalink:
+permalink: ''
+excerpt:  >-
-excerpt: 'Why is housing supply so severely restricted in US cities and suburbs?
+  Why is housing supply so severely restricted in US cities and suburbs?
 Urban economists offer two primary hypotheses: homeowner self-interest and political fragmentation.
 Homeowners, who outnumber and have organizational advantages over renters, are said to lobby against development to protect their property